Winston-Salem’s Adult Day Center celebrates 50 years, here’s how it got started

 Photo by WStoday

-As the need grew, Senior Services expanded its avenues of support, including salon services in-house, rehabilitation therapy spaces, and a secured outdoor area — which still exists today.
+As the need grew, Senior Services expanded its avenues of support, including salon services in-house, rehabilitation therapy spaces, and a secured outdoor area — most of which still exists today.
 The organization expanded to a bigger facility over the years, and most recently, settled in the Intergenerational Center for Arts and Wellness, which opened in early 2024.

 Bragging rights